 - Responding to COVID-19 – Telehealth

 In addition, the MHTTC network has developed these resources:

 - Taking Care of Yourself During a Public Health Emergency.
 Collaborating TTC: Northeast & Caribbean MHTTC.

 - Tools for Behavioral Health Professionals During a Public Health Crisis.
 Collaborating TTC: Northeast & Caribbean MHTTC.
 A public health crisis can cause distress for all involved, including providers of behavioral health services.
 Attending to your personal well-being during this time is just as important as supporting the individuals you serve.
 Providers are encouraged to be aware of the toll that working with others in distress can have on their own mental well-being.

 - Telehealth Learning and Consultation (TLC) Tuesdays.
-This weekly online series for providers who are unfamiliar with telehealth launches March 31, 2020, and continues through the end of April 2020.
-You must register separately for each TLC Tuesdays session.
-While filling out the registration form, you will prompted to submit any questions you might have.
+This weekly online series for providers who are unfamiliar with telehealth launched March 31, 2020, and continued through the end of April 2020.
 Technology Transfer Center (TTC) Network specialists will devote the first 20 minutes of each hour-long session to a specific topic, then address questions submitted by TTC Tuesday registrants.
-Recordings of the 20-minute presentations as well as additional resources will be posted on this page as they become available.
+Recordings of the 20-minute presentations as well as additional resources will be posted on that page as they become available.

 - Offering relevant tools and guidance for tribal communities.

 - Videos, social media, PSAs, print resources, checklists, FAQs, and web resources, including resources for youth and school-aged children.